riyasali/ng-pokemon-app/README.md

     * Abilities
 2. Paginated list that support number of cards per page, navigate page by page
 3. Search pokemons by name or ability
+4. Sort Pokemons by name, id, height or weight
-4. View the details of the selected pokemon (Incomplete)
+5. View the details of the selected pokemon
+6. Unit test
+7. Linting

 ## Development server